pierre-vigier/Perl6-Math-Matrix/README.md

 Perl6 already provide a lot of tools to work with array, shaped array, and so on, however, even hyper operators does not seem to be enough to do matrix calculation Purpose of that library is to propose some tools for Matrix calculation

+I should probably use shaped array for the implementation, but i am encountering some issues for now.
+Problem being it might break the syntax for creation of a Matrix,  use with consideration...

 METHODS
 =======